-The Company is not exposed to a single investment that generates revenue greater than 10% of total revenue (2014: nil).
+The Company is not exposed to a single investment that generates revenue greater than 10% of total revenue (2015: nil).

-j) Share issue costs
+I) Share issue costs

-Issue costs incurred in respect of new ordinary shares are offset against the proceeds received and dealt with in stated capital.
+Issue costs incurred in respect of new ordinary shares issued are offset against the proceeds received and dealt with in stated share capital.